nikikana/freebassel.org/README.md

 The site will compile and run at http://localhost:4000

+### Adding news articles

+To add a news article, create a file in the `_posts` directory, and name the file using this pattern:

+    _posts/YYYY-MM-DD-domain.html

+At the top of the file, add the frontmatter, following this template:

+    ---
+    layout: press
+    title: "ARTICLE TITLE"
+    source: "WEBSITE NAME"
+    link: URL
+    categories: [ press ]
+    ---

+If you have time, copy the HTML of the news article and paste it below the frontmatter.

 ### Updating the supporters list

 If you have access to the Freebassel supporters list via Google Docs, you can update it with a script.